basemosman/Recruitment/API/README.md

         Authorization: Basic YXBpOnRlc3RhcGkh
         Host: test-api.t2scdn.com

+* User is api
+* Password is testapi!

 The task is to create a command line application using C++/Qt, Android SDK, X Code or a basic script in PHP.
 The application should accept a store ID as a parameter.
 The application should then display the following information about the store.

 * Name